Sanibel & Captiva Travel Guide

 We like to save money on travel whenever possible, so planning to cook in our vacation rental played a big part in budgeting for this trip.
 The most inexpensive places to stock up on groceries are off of the island (but you’ll have to factor in that $9 fee to leave the island and return).
-The closest to the bridge is Publix, then ALDI, then WalMart.
+The closest to the bridge is Publix, then ALDI, then Walmart.
 I chose ALDI to do most of our shopping, as their prices were very competitive with what I’m used to paying at home.

 Sanibel Island public beaches

 Sanibel & Captiva Island has 6 public beaches.
 We have been to four of them and they all offer outside showers, restrooms, and parking.
 Parking costs $5/hour.
 The parking meter machines take cash or credit card, but no change is offered if paying by cash.

 We found Turner Pass, just over the bridge on Captiva Island, to be a great place to capture the sunset.